 4. Yoyogi Park

 A stone’s throw away from the crowded Shibuya scramble crossing, Yoyogi Park is a haven of peace right in the heart of Tokyo.
 Yoyogi Park is a popular gathering place for many people who come there to relax, play music or do sports including martial arts, yoga, or dancing.
 The park is also a great place for jogging, picnicking, and resting after a long walk in the nearby Shibuya and Harajuku area.
-On the north side of the park you can visit the famous Meiji shrine, one of the most important shinto shrines in Japan!
+On the north side of the park you can visit the famous Meiji Jingu Shrine, one of the most important Shinto shrines in Japan!

-Tokyo 1-Day Highlights Private Walking Tour (8 hours)
+Recommended tour: Tokyo 1-Day Highlights Private Walking Tour (8 hours)

 Before becoming a city park in 1967, Yoyogi Park served as the site of the Olympic Village for the 1964 Tokyo Olympics, and before that, as a residential area for US military personnel.